King-of-Ark/King-of-Ark/README.md

 - One Wallet is the `battleground`
 - Every transaction sent to this wallet is an `entry`
-- The vendorfield of every transaction would defines the `entrys` properties.
+- The vendorfield of every transaction defines the `entrys` properties.
 - Every new `entry` fights against the current `King of Ark` on the `battleground`.
 If the new entry wins -> it will become the new `King of Ark`.

 # How to become the new `King of Ark` ?